Clinical Psychology Training Programme

 The selection process consists of two separate interviews.
 One interview is with a panel of psychologists from academic and clinical settings.
 Candidates will be given one question 20 minutes prior to the psychologist panel in order to have time to prepare a more detailed response for this panel.
-The second interviewing panel consists of up to three individuals who have had experience of clinical psychology/mental health services either as service users or carers.
+The second interviewing panel consists of up to three people who have had experience of clinical psychology/mental health services either as service users or carers.
 Candidates are asked to prepare and make a brief informal spoken presentation on a topic supplied in advance to this panel, who subsequently engage them in a conversation on the points raised.
 The aim is to allow the panel to form a judgment on the communication and interpersonal skills of each candidate.
 In line with Trust policy we do not use references prior to the candidate being offered a place on the Programme.
 Our standard arrangement is to interview three people per place, plus all those who declare a disability and who meet our minimum criteria (see the Disability Confident section above for more information).

 Selection is by application and interview only; we have no plans to introduce any extra tests at screening, short-listing, or interview stages.